Arachne-Chan/Arachne-Chan/README.md

 ## Mama!
 Mama!
 Mama!
 Oh!
 Mama!
 Mama!
 Mama!
 Ma

-*And if you would call me Your sweetheart, I'd maybe then sing You a song*
+*And if You would call me Your sweetheart, I'd maybe then sing You a song*
 # BUT THERE'S SHIT THAT I'VE DONE WITH THIS FUCK OF A GUN
 ### YOU WOULD CRY OUT YOUR EYES ALL ALONG